MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/detailed-demos.md

 ---
-title: In-depth Semantic Kernel tutorials
+title: In-depth Semantic Kernel Demos
-description: Go deeper with additional tutorials and videos to learn how to use Semantic Kernel.
+description: Go deeper with additional Demos to learn how to use Semantic Kernel.
-author: matthewbolanos
+author: sophialagerkranspandey
 ms.topic: tutorial
-ms.author: mabolan
+ms.author: sopand
 ms.date: 07/11/2023
 ms.service: semantic-kernel
 ---

-# Additional learning for Semantic Kernel
+# Demos of Semantic Kernel

 Want to learn more about Semantic Kernel?
 Check out these in-depth tutorials and videos.
 We will add more content over time from our team and community, so check back often!